Factory Acceptance Testing – What Is FAT, and How Does It Work?

 Is a Factory Acceptance Test Different from a Site Acceptance Test?

-A Site Acceptance Test (SAT) is can be conducted after the FAT has taken place and the system has been delivered and installed.
-This is the only way to truly determine whether a piece of new equipment will function as needed.
+A Site Acceptance Test (SAT) can be conducted after the FAT has taken place and the system has been delivered and installed.
+This is the only way to determine whether a piece of new equipment will function as needed.

 Factory Acceptance Test Protocol